 This quality control tool is also called Shewhart chart after Walter A. Shewhart.
 A control chart is a statistical chart used to determine the stability and predictability of the process over time.
 It helps in reducing process variation by comparing the current data to historical data.

-This is used to collect quantitative or qualitative data.
+Utilize this method to collect quantitative or qualitative data.
 While collecting quantitative data this quality control tool is referred to as a tally sheet.
 The purpose of a check sheet is to list important data or information in a table and check their status, this helps in understanding the progress of the production process, find patterns, and solve problems.

 This quality control and assurance tool is also called a flowchart or run chart.
 It divides data into categories and classifies them into groups.
 Depicting data in a visual representation helps quality professionals derive meaningful information from them and thus, helping them in improving the overall business process.